 The Psychology of Storytelling: Why Narratives Captivate Us (and Make Floridians Such Great Yarn-Spinners)

 Howdy, fellow lovers of stories!
-Whether you’re sipping swamp tea on the porch, battling I-4 traffic, or swatting mosquitoes the size of citrus, chances are you’re also sharing a few tales.
+Whether you’re sipping swamp tea on the porch, stuck in I‑4 traffic, or swatting mosquitoes the size of citrus, chances are you’re sharing — or craving — a good story.

 The Psychology of Storytelling: Your Brain on Tales—With Extra Drama